dstengle/knowledgebase-processor/docs/architecture/system-overview/components.md

 - Enable filtering and sorting
 - Provide integration points for external tools
 - Support both programmatic and user-friendly access
+- Enable queries that can address the scenarios outlined in the [Core Use Cases document](../../use-cases.md) (e.g., temporal queries, relationship-based queries, task-oriented queries).

 **Interfaces**:
 - Input: Query parameters